 • 18 x small washers. • drill. • hammer. • screw driver. • craft knife.

-• 4mm drill bit (it is important to match the drill bit to the diameter of your wall plug.
+the drill bit to the diameter of your wall plug.

 • 1 x bag of compost/potting soil.